-HTCS uses the Diocese of Dallas report card template.
+HTCS uses a template based on the Diocese of Dallas template.
 Parents are asked to review the report card with their child to discuss strengths, areas of growth, and goal setting.

 Grading Practices

 Holy Trinity Catholic School believes that the primary purpose of grading is to communicate authentic academic achievement.
 The school has implemented the following practices: